models-and-evolution/models-and-evolution2024.github.io/README.md

-# volcamp.github.io
+# models-and-evolution.github.io

-The Volcamp conference website.
+The Models and Evolution workshop website.

 # Development